Check out our programme presentation for an overview of the curriculum and information on course content and study schedule.

 Learning Outcomes:

-Students will be able to describe predominant theories, methods and recent trends in related scientific disciplines and are able to reflect their applicability to HCI research.
+Students will be able to widen their interdisciplinary understanding of HCI as a field, as well as recent trends in related scientific disciplines and are able to reflect their applicability to dedicated HCI contexts.

 Superior module: